No-Deductible Health Insurance: What You Need To Know

 When to get a no-deductible insurance plan

-It's worth it to pay for no-deductible health insurance if you need expensive medical care or want to avoid large, unexpected medical expenses.
+It's usually worth it to pay for no-deductible health insurance if you need expensive medical care or want to avoid large, unexpected medical expenses.

 • Save on expensive medical care